 Own your data like you would in your office.
 Only you have the encryption key, not us or anyone else.

 100% UK Privacy.

 We’re not just another encrypted cloud storage provider.
 We do things differently.
 Nimbox is an encrypted cloud storage solution for businesses that want to take the stress away from cloud storage security.

 Nimbox was built to ensure your privacy, allowing your business to retain the benefits of flexible and remote working benefits that come with encrypted cloud storage is essential which is why only you alone have the encryption key to access your encrypted cloud storage.
 Our encryption software significantly reduces the risk to you as a business and the chance of a data breach from happening.

 We go above and beyond security

 Concerned about the security of cloud storage?
 Secure cloud encryption and storage is what we do.
 Data stored in Nimbox is encrypted with 256-bit Advanced Encryption Standard (AES) cryptography in cipher-block chaining mode.
 Organisation data is always encrypted—on a device, in transit, and whilst stored—and can only be decrypted by you, and your authorised users.

 Our architecture allows for the secure inspection of traffic by you to ensure there is no malicious content.
 Importantly, Nimbox can never see your data, unlike many other cloud storage services that may be able to access unencrypted customer data.

-In Nimbox, only you has control over the encryption and decryption of your data.
+In Nimbox, only you have control over the encryption and decryption of your data.
 Encryption occurs at the device level and the encryption key that is needed to decrypt the data always stays with you, we cannot decrypt your stored data.

 Data that is stored in Nimbox is instantly encrypted and decrypted on-the-fly, on the device that is being used at the time—even when using the Nimbox web application.
 Nimbox uses AES, a well-known and widely trusted encryption algorithm, with a 256-bit key.